DeathWrench/Majora-s-Mask-N64-OST-to-3DS/README.md

 # About
 #### The 3DS version of Majora's Mask has terrible amounts of reverb; compared to the original soundtrack a lot of the songs just sound wrong.
-I set out to fix this by replacing the 3DS OST with the N64 rips
+I set out to fix this by replacing the 3DS OST with N64 rips.
+#### This also works with [Project Restoration](https://github.com/leoetlino/project-restoration)

 # Installation